-- 119. It should be remembered that all dealings with the Department, regardless of whether or not errors occur, can be frustrating, inconvenient and sometimes stressful.
+- 143. It should be remembered that all dealings with the Department, regardless of whether or not errors occur, can be frustrating, inconvenient and sometimes stressful.
 It is also natural for customers to feel annoyed, angry or upset at mistakes, even relatively minor ones.
 This background of general inconvenience and frustration is not the context in which the Department would normally consider a consolatory payment.
-The Department's policy is to make a consolatory payment where its maladministration has had a serious and significant impact on the customer. - 120.
-A consolatory payment may be considered in circumstances, where a customer, or a third party, has suffered injustice or hardship arising from Departmental maladministration.
-The customer does not have to demonstrate that he or she suffered any financial loss.
-A consolatory payment should be considered regardless of whether or not any other form of redress payment has been made. - 121.
-It is important to consider how the life of the customer was affected.
+The Department's policy is to make a consolatory payment where its maladministration has had a serious and significant impact on the customer. - 144.
+Consolatory payments are made for non-financial impacts, which affect a customer's well-being.
+As this type of impact cannot always be proved with evidence, they can be more difficult to determine.
+A consolatory payment can be considered regardless of whether or not any other form of redress payment has been made. - 145.
+To decide whether a consolatory payment is merited, it is important to consider how our maladministration affected the life of the customer.
 To aid this, we have detailed some possible impacts, but this is not to exclude others which do not readily fit within these headings.
-The payment should be considered 'in the round' rather than as separate amounts under each heading.
+The impact may fall under more than one heading but you should not pay separate amounts under each heading.
 It is the overall impact that you are seeking to address.
-Three of the most likely impacts of the maladministration are: - gross inconvenience that is, serious trouble, difficulty or stress (short of a significant impact on their health) which goes beyond the general trouble and annoyance expected when dealing with a mistake by a Government Department (see paragraph 122); - gross embarrassment, humiliation or unnecessary personal intrusion (see paragraph 123); and/or - a significant impact on a customer's physical or mental health referred to as severe distress (see paragraph 124).
+Three of the most likely impacts of the maladministration are: - gross inconvenience that is, serious trouble, difficulty or stress (short of a significant impact on their health) which goes beyond the general trouble and annoyance expected when dealing with a mistake by a Government Department (see paragraph 146); - gross embarrassment, humiliation or unnecessary personal intrusion (see paragraph 147); and/or - a significant impact on a customer's physical or mental health referred to as severe distress (see paragraph 148).